 The Masthope community we know and enjoy today is a direct result of the hard work and dedication of our past and current Board of Directors, management teams, staff, committee members and volunteers.
 Their perseverance has made Masthope the finest four-season recreational community in the Pocono Mountains.

-- 1974: Karl Hope files covenants for the development of Masthope Rapids
+- 1974: Karl Hope files covenants for the development of Masthope Rapids in 1974.

 - 1974-1976: Construction of amenities begin, including the Delaware River Park and Masthope Stables